more crafts > [flowers] [recipe holders] [other]

-- Optional: flower colored tissue paper (yellow, pink, blue or purple
+- Optional: flower colored tissue paper (yellow, pink, blue or purple all work well).

-- have the children paint the paper plate.
+- Have the children paint the paper plate.

 - Cut the styrofoam cup in half (an adult's job) and paint it too if you like (you can see from the photo above that the kids sponge painted the cup.